Carnival Panorama Ship Review and Photos

 Havana Suites

 Until recently, non-Havana guests were allowed to enter after 7 p.m.
-But in order to make sure that guests paying to stay in the Havana area got their money’s worth when it came to exclusivity, the Havana Retreat is now off-limits to outsiders at all times.
+But to make sure that guests paying to stay in the Havana area got their money’s worth when it came to exclusivity, the Havana Retreat is now off-limits to outsiders at all times.

-Make no mistake, the Havana Retreat is definitely a special area, especially for those looking for something a bit quieter than the lido deck.
+Make no mistake, the Havana Retreat is a special area, especially for those looking for something a bit quieter than the lido deck.

 Bars and Entertainment

 The ship features two unique Playlist Productions.
 Broadway Nights is set in New York City and, as you might guess from the title, focuses on musical numbers from popular Broadway shows.
-Rock Revolution is a concert-style show which is set during the infamous 1969 Woodstock Festival.
+Rock Revolution is a concert-style show that is set during the infamous 1969 Woodstock Festival.

 The casino has a wide selection of slot machines and table games, both electronic and with live dealers.
 Right in the center of the casino is the bar, where you’ll also find a smaller (but still impressive and hypnotic) version of the LED Dreamscape centerpiece which anchors the atrium.